aalexandrov/materialize/doc/developer/overview.md

 ### Frontier tracking

 The coordinator tracks information about the timestamp progress of data maintained in the dataflow layer.
-This is primarily for each collection of data an *interval of time* `[lower, upper)` describing those times for which we 1. have valid data (beyond `lower`), and 2. have complete data (not beyond `upper`).
+This is primarily for each collection of data an *interval of time* `[lower, upper)` describing those times for which we (1) have valid data (beyond `lower`), and (2) have complete data (not beyond `upper`).
 This information drives timestamp determination for queries that use these data: we must use one common timestamp, it *must* be large enough to be valid for all inputs (for correctness), and ideally it should be small enough that the data are complete (for promptness).

 ## Query optimization

-Materialize translate SQL queries (through a process called "lowering") into an intermediate representation (specifically "MIR") that we are then able to optimize.
+Materialize translates SQL queries (through a process called "lowering") into an intermediate representation (specifically "MIR") that we are then able to optimize.
 The optimizations are intended foremost to not change the "semantics" of the query (more on that in a moment).
 The optimizations are otherwise intended to improve the performance, resource use, and general tractability of dataflow execution.